AlexisMrl/HegelLab/README.md

 This is highly inspired by Labber and VsdVg (the original interface on top of pyHegel).
 It is intended to be more structured than the original VsdVg, so adding feature should be easier.

-The objective is to make it as modular and versatile as possible.

-Main features (not much more than VsdVg, but cleaner and in py3):
+Main features:
-- load 'any' instrument from pyHegel
+- load 'any' instrument from pyHegel,
-- edit devices (scale, ramp, limit, rename),
+- edit devices (scale, ramp, limit),
 - save and load instruments and custom devices,
 - responsive live display,
 - live monitor.